Simple-ML/Simple-ML/docs/DSL/tutorial/workflow-language/expressions.md

 * The integer negative three is `-3`.
 * The float negative three is `-3.0`.

-The usual arithmetic operations are also supported for integer, float and combinations of the two.
+The usual arithmetic operations are also supported for integers, floats and combinations of the two.
 Note that when either operand is a float, the whole expression is evaluated to a float.
 * Addition: `0 + 5` (result is an integer)
 * Subtraction: `6 - 2.9` (result is a float)
 * Multiplication: `1.1 * 3` (result is a float)
 * Division: `1.0 / 4.2` (result is a float)

+Finally, two numbers can be compared, which results in a boolean.
+The integer `3` for example is less than the integer `5`.
+Simple-ML offers operators to do such checks for order:

+* Less than: `5 < 6`
+* Less than or equal: `1 <= 3`
+* Greater than or equal: `7 >= 7`
+* Greater than: `9 > 2`

 ## Working With Booleans